 POPULATION INTERACTION NETWORKS

-Scores of competitive, mutualistic, and consumer-resource interactions between organisms form the fabric of every ecosystem.
-Altogether, these interactions form large, complex networks that show interesting and sometimes unpredictable dynamics.
-Indeed, understanding how these complex systems arise and persist, and how they influence the fate of animals and plants embedded in them, is a fundamental problem that has occupied biologists for almost two centuries (e.g., see Darwin's gedankenexperiment about indirect interactions).
-We study how interaction network structure affects populations, and how community-level network structure in turn emerges from assembly of interacting pairs of populations.
-To quantify interactions, we use metabolic principles about effects of size- and temperature-mediated constraints on individuals.
+Species interactions form large, complex networks that generate interesting and sometimes unpredictable ecosystem dynamics.
+Understanding how these complex systems arise and persist, and how they influence the fate of organisms embedded in them, is a fundamental problem that has occupied biologists for almost two centuries.
+We study how interaction network structure affects populations, and how ecosystem-level network structure in turn emerges from assembly of interacting pairs of populations.
+To quantify interactions, we use metabolic theory to model effects of size- and temperature-mediated constraints on individuals.
 Two main areas of focus currently is the effect of temperature on the assembly and persistence of microbial communities.